SelenaChen123/AutomatedSoftwareEngineering/README.md

 │   └── Homework5
 │       └── ...
 │   └── Homework6
 │       └── ...
+│   └── Homework7
+│       └── ...
 ├── etc
 │   ├── data           # Input data files for the scripts │   |   └── ...
-│   └── out                 # Output of the scripts
+│   ├── out            # Output of the scripts
-│       └── ...
+│   |   └── ...
+│   └── onGrid.md      # Report on the results of the grid2.*.out files in ./etc/out/
 ├── src                # Python source code for each homework │   ├── Homework1
 │   |   └── ...
 │   ├── Homework2